 WZSP - A History

 WZSP-FM 105.3 Nocatee – In 1998, Heartland Broadcasting (Harold “Hal” M. Kneller, Jr., president) launched WZSP on 105.3 FM.
-The 6,000-watter is licensed to the city of Nocatee and broadcasts a directional pattern using a 400-foot tower at 2789 S.W.
+The 6,000-watter was licensed to the city of Nocatee and broadcasted a directional pattern using a 400-foot tower at 2789 S.W.
 Addison Avenue in Arcadia.
-Studios are located with sister station WZZS midway between Zolfo Springs and Arcadia on US Highway 17.
+Studios were located with sister station WZZS midway between Zolfo Springs and Arcadia on US Highway 17.

-In early April 2014, WZSP and its sister FM, WZZS in Zolfo Springs, were sold to Solmart Media LLC (Tomas Martinez and Mercedes Soler) with plans for WZSP to keep its regional Mexican format.
+In 2014, WZSP became La Zeta 105.3 and aired an adult contemporary regional Mexican format targeted to an Hispanic audience 25-54.
+That same year, WZSP was sold to Solmart Media LLC (Tomas Martinez and Mercedes Soler) which planned to keep its regional Mexican format.

 Other names in WZSP history include Armando Hernandez (afternoons-2005), Gary Evong (operations-2006), Elias Parocua (evenings, then mornings-2006), Luis Garcia (afternoons-2006), Arturo Pacheco (late nights-2006), Jorge Ramos (afternoons-2006; mornings-2010), Diana Gonzalez (mornings-2006; middays-2010; music director-2014), Bubba James (BJ Odom-operations/PD/music director-2009), Alex Cavazos (afternoons-2010), Sherry Good (business manager-2010), Carolyn Kneller (promotions-2010), and Casey Williams (sales manager-2010), “La Nacha” (morning show-2014), Arturo Jaimes (afternoons-2014), “Erazno” (syndicated night show-2014).